Huotes/CommitMaker/README.md

 Chuck Norris had to stop washing his clothes in the ocean.
 The tsunamis were killing people.

 Nagasaki never had a bomb dropped on it.
 Chuck Norris jumped out of a plane and punched the ground

+Chuck Norris was once in a knife fight, and the knife lost.